wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 ## T-4.III.4

 <p class=fip id=p4>
-4.&emsp;You who identify with your ego cannot believe God loves you.
+4. You who identify with your ego cannot believe God loves you.
 <sup>2</sup>You do not love what you made, and what you made does not love you.
 <sup>3</sup>Being made out of the denial of the Father, the ego has no allegiance to its maker.
 <sup>4</sup>You cannot conceive of the real relationship that exists between God and His creations because of your hatred for the self you made.